-Radiology 7050 is a 2-week general elective in diagnostic radiology and is designed to provide students with an overview of the various radiology subspecialties, including cardiothoracic imaging, abdominal imaging, musculoskeletal imaging, neuroradiology, breast imaging, and interventional radiology.
-Rotations are largely confined to the University Hospital and Huntsman Cancer Hospital.
+Radiology 7060 is a 4-week general elective in diagnostic radiology and is designed to provide students with an overview of the various radiology subspecialties, including cardiothoracic imaging, abdominal imaging, musculoskeletal imaging, neuroradiology, breast imaging, nuclear medicine/molecular imaging and interventional radiology.
+Rotations are largely confined to the University Hospital, Huntsman Cancer Hospital, and Primary Children's Hopspital.

 Students are expected to attend 4 hours of daily didactic lectures and case conferences given by radiology faculty, fellows and residents.
 Students likewise rotate through various readings for 3-4 hours per day as outlined above.
 Students are strongly encouraged to attend daily resident noon case conferences.
 Students are required to prepare and present a 10-15 minute oral PPT "interesting case" presentation to their classmates and course director(s) the final week of the course.
-Students are likewise required to complete an oral exam the final week of the elective.
-Students will receive a final course grade based on reading room and lecture attendance, oral presentation, and oral examination.
+Students are likewise required to complete a multiple choice written exam and oral exam the final week of the elective.
+Students will receive a final course grade based on reading room and lecture attendance, oral presentation, and final written/oral examination.